First off, Happy New Year! Hope you had a great holiday season.

 - 21 Easy and Delicious Whole30 Dinner Recipes from Greatist.com.
 The Roasted Lemon Chicken with Potatoes and Rosemary is perfection.
 I could eat it every day.

 - Whole 30 Friendly Recipes from The Real Food Dietitians.
 They have a great roundup featuring 30 eggless breakfasts.
-As an added bonus, if you sign up for their newsletter you will receive 15 Whole30 slow cooker recipes.
+As an added bonus, you will receive 15 Whole30 slow cooker recipes if you sign up for their newsletter.

 - 21 Fast and Fresh Whole 30 Recipes from Laughing Spatula.
 Funny enough, the same Roasted Lemon Chicken recipe is on this curated list...it is that good!